tomjdickson/PPTX2MP4/readme.md

 3. Install dependencies `pip install -r dependencies.txt`
 - Or manually install the dependencies:
 - Win32Com `pip install pywin32`

-Note if you recieve the below an upgrade to pip is required `pip install --upgrade pip`
+Note if you recieve the following error message.
 > Could not find a version that satisfies the requirement pywin32>=223 (from pypiwin32) (from versions:)
-No matching distribution found for pywin32>=223 (from pypiwin32)
+No matching distribution found for pywin32>=223 (from pypiwin32) An upgrade to pip is required `pip install --upgrade pip`

 ### Configuration